-Megiddo is the jewel in the crown of biblical archaeology.
-Strategically perched above the most important land route in the ancient Near East, the city dominated international traffic for over 6,000 years — from ca. 7,000 B.C.E. through to biblical times.
-As civilizations came and went, succeeding settlements at ancient Megiddo were built on the ruins of their predecessors, creating a multi-layered archaeological legacy that abounds in unparalleled treasures that include monumental temples, lavish palaces, mighty fortifications, and remarkably-engineered water systems.
+Megiddo is the crown jewel of biblical archaeology.
+Strategically perched above the most important land route in the ancient Near East, the city dominated international traffic for over 6,000 years — from ca. 7,000 B.C.E. through the biblical period.
+As civilizations came and went, succeeding settlements at ancient Megiddo were built on the ruins of their predecessors, creating a multi-layered archaeological legacy that abounds in unparalleled treasures, including monumental temples, lavish palaces, mighty fortifications, and remarkably-engineered water systems.

-Goals of the Tel Aviv renewed excavations at Megiddo:
+Goals of the Tel Aviv University renewed excavations at Megiddo:

 - Recheck stratigraphy and chronology and strengthen the role of Megiddo as the key site for deciphering the history and culture of the Bronze and Iron Ages in the Levant and beyond